amittell/roo-code-memory-bank/README.md

 7. Initiate Memory Bank Initialization (Optional): In Architect mode, you can explicitly re-initialize or review the Memory Bank setup by asking 'Initialize Memory Bank' or 'Setup Memory Bank'.
 Otherwise, the system initializes automatically on first use.
 8. Switch to Code Mode: Follow Roo Code's instructions to switch to Code mode.
 9. **Roo Creates Memory Bank Files in Code Mode (Automatic File Generation):** Upon switching to Code mode, Roo Code will **automatically generate** the necessary Memory Bank files for you.
-10. Start Documenting (by Guiding Roo): Now that Roo has created the Memory Bank files, you can begin documenting your project by guiding Roo.
-Start by providing Roo with information to populate `productContext.md` with the project overview and key technologies.
-Then, guide Roo to update `activeContext.md` to reflect your current tasks and next steps.
+10. Start Documenting (by Guiding Roo): Now that Roo has created the Memory Bank files, you can begin documenting your project by guiding Roo. **To start, provide Roo with a brief project overview and key technologies to populate `memory-bank/productContext.md`.
+Then, guide Roo to update `memory-bank/activeContext.md` to reflect your current tasks and immediate next steps.**

 Roo Code's new context features are a welcome enhancement.
 However, the Memory Bank system remains the cornerstone of persistent, structured project knowledge management for Roo.
 By using both effectively – leveraging Roo Code's features for in-session convenience and the Memory Bank for long-term reliability and structured documentation – you create a powerful and robust development workflow with Roo.
 Continue to prioritize maintaining your Memory Bank as your project's long-term memory and use `update memory bank` strategically to ensure its accuracy and completeness across sessions.